590.001 DSHS Funds as Payment of Last Resort

 11.0 Client Charges for Billable Services

-DSHS-funded AAs must maintain policies requiring funded providers who deliver services typically billable to public and private health plans to maintain policies and procedures on client charges.
-For purposes of this policy, providers of Outpatient/Ambulatory Medical Care; Local Pharmacy Assistance Programs/AIDS Pharmacy Assistance Programs; Mental Health Services; Medical Nutrition Services; Home and Community-Based Health Services; Home Health; Hospice; Early Intervention Services (if such services are primarily associated with HIV testing and referral); and inpatient and outpatient Substance Abuse Treatment are considered to provide billable services.
+DSHS-funded AAs maintain policies requiring funded providers who deliver services typically billable to public and private health plans to maintain policies and procedures on client charges.
+For purposes of this policy, DSHS considers providers of Outpatient/Ambulatory Medical Care; Local Pharmacy Assistance Programs/AIDS Pharmacy Assistance Programs; Mental Health Services; Medical Nutrition Services; Home and Community-Based Health Services; Home Health; Hospice; Early Intervention Services (if such services are primarily associated with HIV testing and referral); and inpatient and outpatient Substance Abuse Treatment to provide billable services.

 11.1 Fee Schedules/Charge Master